r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 ## Step 3: Host Website with AWS Amplify

 1. Open AWS Console, then search for Amplify.
-2. Click on "New app," then select "Host web app," "AWS CodeCommit," and "Continue."
+2. Click on "New app," then select "Host web app," "AWS CodeCommit," and "Continue".
-3. Choose "wildrydes-site" under Recently updated repositories, then click "Next."
+3. Choose "wildrydes-site" under Recently updated repositories, then click "Next".
 4. Check the box to allow Amplify to automatically deploy all files hosted in your project root directory.
-5. Click "Next," then "Deploy."
+5. Click "Next," then "Deploy".
 6. Wait for the Provision, Build, and Deploy checkmarks to turn green.
 7. Under master, click on the new link to access the deployed website.

 ## Step 4: Implement User Registration and Login

 1. Open AWS Console, then search for Amazon Cognito.
-2. Click on "Create user pool."
+2. Click on "Create user pool".
-3. Configure user pool settings and client ID, then click "Create user pool."
+3. Configure user pool settings and client ID, then click "Create user pool".
 4. Save User pool ID and Client ID in a text editor.
 5. Update CodeCommit's js file with User pool ID, Client ID, and current region, then commit changes.
 6. After deployment, test the sign-in option and copy the authentication token to a text editor.